learn-co-curriculum/dsc-exponential-distribution-lab/README.md

 ## Getting Started

-Before we can begin answering questions, it will probably be helpful to write some python functions to quickly calculate the **PDF** and **CDF** for us.
+Before we can begin answering questions, it will probably be helpful to write some Python functions to quickly calculate the **PDF** and **CDF** for us.

 For reference, here are the functions we'll want to implement.